 #14 – Old Botanical Garden – One of the most incredible free places to go to in Zurich

 Why it’s awesome: Established in 1837, the Old Botanical Garden was the first such garden in Zurich.
 It’s located within the Bauschanzli Bastion, which is one of the few remaining examples of the Baroque fortifications in the city.
 A peaceful, pretty, and charming spot, the garden houses many different species of flora within distinct and attractive areas.
-There’s no charge to enjoy the garden.
+If you’re on a tight budget and are staying in one of Zurich’s hostels, you’ll be happy to know there’s no charge to enjoy the garden.
 Although there may be costs for attending the diverse special events and programs that are regularly hosted at the botanical garden.

 What to do there: Stroll through the hilly Gessner Garden to see various herbs used in medieval medicine.
 Along with around 50 types of herbs, you can also see a memorial to Conrad Gessner, an eminent Swiss physician and naturalist from the 1500s.
 Discover the different plants help in the attractive and fragrant arboretum, admire the old trees that line the walkways, and step into the Palm House for more botanical discoveries.
 The Palm House building is a 19th-century protected monument and is used to host a variety of events today.

 It’s good to get lost sometimes, but it’s also good not to get too lost.
 There are people that want you home in one piece.

 There’s one travel insurance provider The Broke Backpacker trusts for all his wildest shenanigans… World Nomads!